ARM-software/psa-api/doc/crypto/api/keys/types.rst

     This key type is for high-entropy secrets only.
 For low-entropy secrets, `PSA_KEY_TYPE_PASSWORD` should be used instead.

-    These keys can be used in the `PSA_KEY_DERIVATION_INPUT_SECRET` or `PSA_KEY_DERIVATION_INPUT_PASSWORD` input step of key derivation algorithms.
+    These keys can be used in the `PSA_KEY_DERIVATION_INPUT_SECRET` or `PSA_KEY_DERIVATION_INPUT_PASSWORD` input step of key-derivation algorithms.

-    The key policy determines which key derivation algorithm the key can be used for.
+    The key policy determines which key-derivation algorithm the key can be used for.

     The bit size of a secret for key derivation must be a non-zero multiple of 8.
 The maximum size of a secret for key derivation is :scterm:`IMPLEMENTATION DEFINED`.